 Give me shower.
 Give me vegetable.

 The train ride is nice, looking back.
 The snow-covered pine forests and distant hills morphed into endless plains, which were (very) occasionally interrupted by an industrial city in the middle of nowhere.
 Probably the most middle-of-nowhere places in the world.
 Yes, the train ride was nice, but arriving in Irkutsk and catching a bus to Lake Baikal was a welcome change.
 We met another honcho here, who informed us that the locals take a dip in the world’s deepest lake each morning, and we could join them if we wanted.
 With things now heating up to around minus 30 degrees, it was tempting, but for some reason we slept in the next morning.
 Nice comfortable beds without screaming children or squeaky brakes.
+For the most comfortable beds, you can check Sleep Essentials in Raleigh and get the best mattress.

 The next day, I genuinely felt like I was going to lose at least three of my fingers.
 The honcho had arranged a husky driven sled ride for each of us, for which my two pairs of thermal gloves were inadequate.
 Squeezing one hand into your mouth for warmth while struggling to stay balanced with the other, intermittently switching hands, somewhat detracts from the magic of the situation.
 Later, one of the group members asked if I’d like to go halves on renting a snowmobile.
 I declined and spent the evening in the warmth of the cabin, listening to the lake lap against the shore and watching the snowfall.
 Chas, the guy who rented the snowmobile, returned later with a mixture of pain and glee on his face.
 It was “fun but cold”.
 I’ll bet.